Q&A on UWCSEA admissions

 When more students apply than there are spaces available, we have to select.
 However, our selection is not based solely on academic performance.
 Each application is reviewed individually and places are allocated according to holistic admissions criteria that take into account the individual student’s background, experience and potential ‘fit’ with the school.

-Above all, we aim to have balanced and diverse cohorts and, particularly in the older grades, we look for students who are committed to our mission and core values and who will embrace the opportunities offered by our holistic learning programme.
+Above all, we aim to have balanced and diverse cohorts and, particularly in the older grades, we look for students who are committed to our mission and values and who will embrace the opportunities offered by our holistic learning programme.

 If you prioritise places for siblings, what are the chances of a single child getting in?